gisderdube/auto-commit/readme.md

 ### Caching

 The tool automatically caches commit messages based on the diff content.
-When you run `--preview`, the generated message is cached.
-If you then run the actual commit command (or `--preview` again) with the same changes, it will use the cached message without making another API request.
+When you run the tool in preview mode (default behavior), the generated message is cached.
+If you then proceed with the commit or run the tool again with the same changes, it will use the cached message without making another API request.

 ### Adjust the prompt
 ```bash